Utena’s resolution. <- Previous • Next -> The poisoning conversation.

 In episode 37, Anthy rides in Akio’s car and cries out in anguish.
 Anthy wears her princess dress.
 Akio wears his prince suit, shirt open to suggest sex.
 Akio seems to be exerting his power.

 What does it mean to ride in Akio’s car?
 In every case—even when Akio goes for a drive with Wakaba—it is Akio exerting influence or control over his riders.
-In many cases, a rider is soon to enter the dueling arena, and in those cases Akio is issuing instructions on what to do in the arena, or at least prearranging what he wants to happen.
+In many cases, he is arranging for a rider to fight a duel, or to join with a duelist in the arena.
 Those who ride in Akio’s car and then enter the arena show new and uncharacteristic behavior there.
 By this point, we’ve seen it repeatedly.

 Here, Anthy is riding in Akio’s car, with all the usual car ride imagery.
 Anthy is soon to enter the dueling arena for the final “revolution” duel.
 She gasps and cries out in emotional pain.
 Akio, looking irritated by Anthy’s wordless complaint, tells her dismissively “Does it hurt, Anthy?” and deflects blame, saying it is the world causing her pain, it is the Swords of Hatred.
 Akio has created a false world view in which his choices are dictated by necessity, by the world, and he feeds the view to Anthy, telling her that his choices for her are necessary.

 I looked up panic attacks (Wikipedia), not a subject I know about.
 Anthy’s seemingly uncontrolled hyperventilation led me to think of it, and I learned that hyperventilation is in fact the #1 symptom of a panic attack.
 Apparently Akio said something Anthy fears so much that it triggered a panic attack.
 Or if not, I can’t tell the difference.